 We sat in the dark, round house, the packed dirt ground creating a cool, wet atmosphere.
 Outside, kids and women cleared the basketball court of weeds with machetes under the oppressive overcast sky for an upcoming mothers’ day celebration.

 We heard ancient stories passed down over generations through oral narrative.
 Jorge spoke of the birth of the Apaporis—once a great tree which was cut down and became the river as it sliced through the mountain.
 He was lively and energetic, switching between Spanish and his native tongue, sitting on his thinking bench, proudly displaying a generations-old necklace with eight jaguar teeth and a heavy wooden staff.
+At one point, Jorge broke down crying while clutching a wooden cross for his son who had recently passed away.

 We left Ñumi and headed back to the land crossing that would take us once again to the Caqueta River, about two and a half hours away.
 We stopped for lunch at a small house that guards the entrance to a chain of seven sacred lakes and exchanged bags of rice and sugar for smoked fish which ate on the sand with some casabe Edgar’s wife had packed for us.